clelidm/Binary_GT/README.md

 # Binary Gauge Transformations
-Code for sampling binary gauge transformation 64bits
+Old code from 2017 for random sampling of binary gauge transformations.
+Structure available: 64 bits and binary vectors.